adwaithks/faceless/README.md

 3. Follow the prompts to add background music and generate the final video.

 4. Output video will be in `output/videos/final_video_with_music.mp4`

+## Plans

+1. Generate script and subtitles using LLM (Currently you have to write it to `/assets/script.txt` and `/assets/subtitles.txt` respectively).

+2. Highlight words in the subtitles as they occur in the audio

+3. Generate different images for each section (Currently there is no way to generate images other than what was generated during the whole process)

+4. Ability to add video clips instead of images or both.

+5. Web UI for making everything easy.

 ## Directory Structure